ksrinivaucsd/cse-15l-lab-reports/lab5/lab5.md

 In this command -exec echo is executed on files that return a 1 for grep "Hello".
 Consequently, only the paths of the non-bash script files that have the term "Hello" in them are printed.
 This file is Hello.java.

+**Reflection**

+I learned about jdb this quarter and I found it to be exteremely useful.
+I use Matlab a lot and I like the debugging tool on there so I'm glad there is a java equivalent.
+I enjoyed learning bash script in more detail and I think that will be extremely useful.
+Aside from this, I think the find command is the most useful command I have ever encountered and I'm very glad to have learned it.